engr-mahmudul/niche-market-bike-store-front-end/README.md

 - Using this project you will be able to purches bike from our website.
 - You will be to watch your orders and remove if needeed.
 - As as admin you will have the power make admin others,manage orders and products.
-- As a admin will be able to add a new product and delete product.
+- As a admin will be able to add a new product and delete product from database.